The Extraordinary Whistler Train Wreck

-See Some of the Amazing Waterfalls Around Whistler
+Drive to Some of the Amazing Waterfalls Near Whistler

-Most accessible year-round and just a short drive from Whistler Village
+Beautiful, accessible year-round, and just a short drive from Whistler Village

 Nairn Falls is a wonderful, crashing and chaotic waterfall that surrounds you from the deluxe viewing platform that allows you to safely watch it from above.
 The beautiful, green water rushes through the deep and angular channels of rock.
 Though the BC Parks website describes Nairn Falls as 60 metres high, the description is misleading.
 The falls crash through various narrow and wide areas, and though the cumulative drop is 60 metres, what you see is a series of 10 to 20 metre falls.
 There are a nicely constructed railing, fence and viewing area and walkway that guides you to the best views.
+With such abruptly steep rock all around, the area would be potentially dangerous.
+Evidently there have been deaths here before.
+A cross, reverently placed across the chasm from the viewing platform, indicates of some tragic event.
 Nairn Falls Provincial Park is located just a short 20 minute drive north of Whistler.
 From the large parking lot the well marked trail runs along the Green River for 1.2k to Nairn Falls.
 The trail is very easy and is hike-able year-round.
-Though considerable snow falls in the winter months here, the trail remains passable.

 Visit the North Arm Farm in Nearby Pemberton